Five Tips to Prevent Termites in Your Home This Spring

 Take away sources of water by cleaning leaves and twigs from gutters and repairing water leaks indoors and outdoors as soon as you notice them.
 Reduce humidity by ventilating attics and crawl spaces.

-The truth of the matter is you can take all of these precautionary measures, and somehow termites still find their way in.
-The most effective way to deter termites altogether is with the help of seasoned professional.
-Here at Paul's Termite and Pest Control, we provide comprehensive termite control in Jacksonville that utilizes low-chemical, advanced bait technology.
+The truth of the matter is you can take all of these precautionary measures, and somehow, termites still find their way in.
+The most effective way to deter termites altogether is with the help of a seasoned professional.
+Here at Paul's Termite and Pest Control, we provide comprehensive termite control in Jacksonville and Tallahassee that utilizes low-chemical, advanced bait technology.
 Our termite control method involves three elements: detection, elimination, and prevention.
-So whether you need to rid your home of a termite infestation, or you want to safeguard your home to ensure that never happens, we can help.
+So whether you need to get rid of a termite infestation or you want to safeguard your home to ensure that never happens, we can help.